drewcapener/covey/blog.md

 Those were simple days.
 The demands on my time that I face now are more varied and unpredictable.
 So, I can't always keep my schedule consistent.
 But, I do have plenty of unstructured moments that could be productive if I could quickly decide what to do with them.
 I want to be able to pick up my computer and have it tell me, instantly, what to do to make progress on my goals.
 While I expect that perfecting this tool will be an indirect process of iterative improvement via trial and error, my initial thought is to build a system that will help me sift my tasks into the four quadrants of the priority matrix and focus my time on those tasks that are most important.

 ## How It Should Work

+## Architecture

+While I want to start writing code right away, I am trying to resist this urge in favor of doing some mindful planning.
+I have a few key priorities that I want to keep in mind as I work on this project.

+### Maintainability and Extensibility

+I have found that my failure to impose strong structure at the beginning of a project has always led to worse and worse code as a project goes on.
+As I add more features to the shoddy foundation, the project becomes brittle- hard to maintain and extend without breaking it.
+Given that I am not subject to any time constraints with this project, I want to make sure that I do things right with Covey.
+At each decision point, I want to make sure that I do the right thing instead of the fast thing.
+While there are reasons for building quick and dirty software, I have a few reasons for wanting to take the time and effort to build this tool right.
+Many of these reasons are selfish.
+For one, I am building this to make my life better, and if it ends up a buggy mess, it will probably just cause me more grief than it is worth.
+Also, I want this to be easy to maintain.
+I don't want the project to become so intractable that I start to dread working on it.
+More magnanimously, if I end up having collaborators on this project, I want it to be easy for them to work on.
+Also, I would feel bad if others ended up using this tool and found that it was poorly crafted.

+### Tools